microsoft/vscode-docs/docs/python/debugging.md

 Area: python
 TOCTitle: Debugging
 ContentId: 3d9e6bcf-eae8-4c94-b857-89225b5c4ab5
-PageTitle: Python debugging configurations in Visual Studio Code
+PageTitle: Debugging configurations for Python apps in Visual Studio Code
 DateApproved: 10/29/2018
 MetaDescription: Details on configuring the Visual Studio Code debugger for different Python applications.
 MetaSocialImage: images/tutorial/social.png
 ---
-# Python debugging in Visual Studio Code
+# Python debug configurations in Visual Studio Code

 The Python extension supports debugging of a number of types of Python applications.
 For a short walkthrough of basic debugging, see [Tutorial - Configure and run the debugger](/docs/python/python-tutorial.md#configure-and-run-the-debugger).
 Also see the [Flask tutorial](/docs/python/tutorial-flask.md).
 Both tutorials demonstrate core skills like setting breakpoints and stepping through code.

-To familiarize yourself with Visual Studio Code's *general* debugging capabilities, such as examining local variables, the watch window, arguments, breakpoints, loading symbols, and more, review [VS Code debugging](/docs/editor/debugging.md).
-For Python, you can also call `breakpoint()` within your code to pause the debugger within a debugging session.
+**For general debugging features** such as inspecting variables, setting breakpoints, and other activities that aren't language dependent, review [VS Code debugging](/docs/editor/debugging.md).

 This present article addresses only those considerations that are specific to Python, mainly Python-specific debugging *configurations*, including the necessary steps for specific app types and remote debugging.